wrahool/wrahool.github.io/_pages/about.md

 ---
 ## Welcome to my personal webspace

-I am an assistant professor at the [Department of New Media and Communications](https://www.fas.nus.edu.sg/cnm/) of the [National University of Singapore](http://nus.edu.sg/).
+I am an assistant professor at the [Department of Communications and New Media](https://www.fas.nus.edu.sg/cnm/) of the [National University of Singapore](http://nus.edu.sg/).

 A computational social scientist by training, I am interested in understanding the relationship between digital technologies and human behavior.
 I hold a PhD from the [Annenberg School for Communication](https://www.asc.upenn.edu) of the [University of Pennsylvania](http://www.upenn.edu) where I was advised by [Dr. Sandra Gonzalez-Bailon](https://www.asc.upenn.edu/node/648).
 My research has appeared in international journals such as *Journal of Communication*, *Political Communication*, and *Scientific Reports*, as well as in popular media such as *The Washington Post*.
 To learn more, check out the [Research](./research) section of this website.